theanine3D/mat-batch-tools/README.md

 2. Go into Blender's addon preferences (File → Preferences → Addons)
 3. Click the "Install..." button and browse to mat_batch_tools.py, select it, and press "Install Add-on"

+(Note: The .PY file is installed directly, without a ZIP file)

 ## Notes
 - Not every operator in this addon is undoable.
 Keep a backup copy of your blend file just in case you need to restore something.
 - Every single operator in this addon affects *all* currently selected mesh objects, not just one object.
 Make sure you double check which objects you have selected before running any of them.